 Set a Realistic Budget

 With a plan in place, conduct research to get an idea as to likely costs and use this to set a realistic budget.
 Identify your priorities and stick to those.
-Don’t be tempted with unnecessary fixtures and fittings, as they can quickly see costs spiral.
+Don’t be tempted by unnecessary fixtures and fittings, as they can quickly see costs spiral.
 If working with a small budget, the trick is to keep it simple.
-Invest in a few, key fittings to create an impact, and use lighting, paint and staging to add drama.
+Invest in a few key fittings to create an impact, and use lighting, paint and staging to add drama.

 Use a Shopfitting Expert

 Fitting out a shop isn’t like decorating a home.
 Not only can an expert bring a different perspective, but good shopfitters will also have undertaken similar fit-outs and have useful ideas.
-Look for an expert with a bulging contacts book as they might be able to negotiate savings from suppliers such as electrical installers or furniture retailers.
+Look for an expert with a bulging contacts book, as they might be able to negotiate savings from suppliers such as electrical installers or furniture retailers.
 They should be well-versed in health and safety issues, able to identify potential trip and fire hazards and ensure the fit-out meets any safety requirements.